 The Resort Hub team operate 365 days a year,

 - 9am to 6pm between April and September

 - 9am to 4pm between October and March

 We can provide educational talks on our roles, and welcome individuals, groups, clubs, societies or organisations who wish to take part in Beach Litter Clean Ups.
 Please contact us for more details on these events.

-The Beach Safety Team use 4 CCTV cameras to monitor the beach and ensure public safety.
+The Resort Hub team use 4 CCTV cameras to monitor the beach and ensure public safety.

 For information about the rules for slipway access and how to book a launch for your vessel, please see the Slipways access tab below.

-All members of the public wishing to launch their craft from one of our slipways must register with the Beach Safety Team and get a permit.
+All members of the public wishing to launch their craft from one of our slipways must register with the Resort Hub team and get a permit.

 The only exceptions to this rule are those members of the public who already belong to the following groups:

 - Cleethorpes Inshore Commercial fishermen